ngdanghau/Hackintosh-For-Dell-Latitude-E6540/README.md

 Set to <code>Default</code>, apply, then set <code>SATA Operations</code> to <code>AHCI</code>, set <code>Boot List Option</code> to <code>UEFI</code>.

 ## Install macOS
+1. Restart PC, boot from USB, choose "Install macos from Majave"
+2. Waiting for boot
-You Can Do It Yourself
+3. Install macos: You Can Do It Yourself

 ## Post-Installation
 Install Clover Bootloader to Drive have OS